menteora/gridsome-blog/README.md

 2. `cd my-gridsome-site` to open folder
 3. `gridsome develop` to start local dev server at `http://localhost:8080`
 4. Happy coding 🎉🙌

+# Share the link in the right way:

+Go to https://ga-dev-tools.appspot.com/campaign-url-builder/ and create the trackable link.